-Amid cacophony since Capitol siege, key officer stays silent
+Amid Cacophony Since Capitol Siege, Key Officer Stays Silent

 But that’s about it.
 Goodman’s friends, family, buddies he would have known from the military, members of Congress and force colleagues all begged off interviews about him.
 They say he wants to maintain his privacy.

+South Carolina Sen. Tim Scott said that he spoke to Goodman "a few days ago" and "thanked him for his cool head in the midst of unbelievable pressure."

+Scott, the only Black Republican Senator, shared an old video of the two comparing socks, adding, "He’s a national hero, & he’s got the flyest sock game on the U.S. Capitol Police Force!"

 Online and in much of the public eye, Goodman is a hero.
 Plenty of people, famous and not, suggested he has earned the Medal of Honor.
-A Republican and two Democrats in the U.S. House introduced a bill Thursday to give him the Congressional Gold Medal.
+GOP Rep. Nancy Mace (R-SC) and two Democrats in the U.S. House – Reps.
+Charlie Crist (D-FL) and Emanuel Cleaver (D-MO) – introduced a bill Wednesday to give him the Congressional Gold Medal.

-“If not for the quick, decisive, and heroic actions from Officer Goodman, the tragedy of last week’s insurrection could have multiplied in magnitude to levels never before seen in American history," said Democratic U.S. Rep. Emanuel Cleaver II of Missouri.
+“If not for the quick, decisive, and heroic actions from Officer Goodman, the tragedy of last week’s insurrection could have multiplied in magnitude to levels never before seen in American history,” Rep. Cleaver said.

 But the representatives didn’t respond to messages asking if they met with Goodman.
 In a tweet promoting the bill, they show not a formal photo of Goodman in uniform, but an image of him facing the mob — his eyes wide open, mask down below his nose, baton behind him.